 Units are requested to arrive between 12:00 PM and 2:30 PM.
-Upon arrival, all members of the unit should enter camp together to facilitate an entrance screening process at the Ranger's house located just outside of camp.
-While still in their vehicles, campers will be asked a series of screening questions related to acute illness and have their temperature checked before being granted entry into camp.
+Upon arrival, all members of the unit should enter camp together to facilitate an entrance screening process at the Welcome Center located.
+All campers will be asked a series of screening questions related to acute illness and have their temperature checked before being granted entry into camp.